What are MASLD and MASH?

 If you are overweight or have obesity, losing weight by making healthy food choices, limiting portion sizes and being physically active can improve MASLD and MASH.
 Losing 3-5% of your body weight can lessen the amount of fat in the liver.
 To reduce liver swelling, you may need to lose up to 10% of your body weight.
 Doctors recommend slowly losing 7% of your body weight or more over the course of one year.
 Rapid weight loss through fasting (eating and drinking nothing except water) can make MASLD worse.

-Your gastroenterologist may suggest that you meet with a nutritionist or knowledgeable dietician to talk about and improve your diet.
+Your gastroenterologist may suggest that you meet with a nutritionist or knowledgeable dietitian to talk about and improve your diet.
 Changing your diet may include eating less fat to help prevent or treat steatotic liver disease.
 Fats are high in calories and increase your chance of having obesity.
 Replacing saturated fats and trans fats in your diet with monounsaturated fats and polyunsaturated fats, such as omega-3 fatty acids, may help lessen your chance of heart disease if you have MASLD.
 Four types of fats are:

 • Saturated fats are found in meat, poultry skin, butter, lard, shortening, and all milk and dairy products except fat-free versions.